 1 Hair color categorical quantitative

 2 Age categorical quantitative

 3 ZIP Code categorical quantitative

 4 Year categorical quantitative

 5 Height categorical quantitative

 6 Sex categorical quantitative

 7 Street Name categorical quantitative

+each question sirely whether it will be appropried by Categorical or Quantitative data

+For e each question, circle whether it will be answered by Categorical or Quantitative data.
+We'd like to find out the average price of cars in a lot. categorical quantitative

+categorical quantitative quantitative

+9 We'd like to find out the average price of cars in a lot.

+9 We'd like to find out the average price of cars in a lot.
+We'd like to find out the most popular color for cars. categorical quantitative

-For e For each question, circle whether it will be answered by Categorical or Quantitative data.
-8 We'd like to find out the average price of cars in a lot. categorical quantitative 9 We'd like to find out the most popular color for cars. categorical quantitative 10 We'd like to find out which puppy is the youngest. categorical quantitative 11 We'd like to find out which cats have been fixed. categorical quantitative 12 We want to know which people have a ZIP code of 02907. categorical quantitative 13 We'd like to sort a list of phone numbers by area code. categorical quantitative
+9 10 We'd like to find out the average price of cars in a lot.
+We'd like to find out the most popular color for cars.
+We'd like to find out which puppy is the youngest. categorical categorical quantitative quantitative